-14-53.401 Signs.

-Notwithstanding other sections of this Code, exterior signage for the facility shall be limited to one (1) exterior building sign per business location in compliance with the following standards:
+Sec.
+14-53.401 Signs and advertising.

+Exterior signage shall comply with the sign standards set forth in Watsonville Municipal Code Chapter 14-21.

-- (a) Signs may include only the name of the business and one (1) green cross. - (b) Sign area may not exceed twenty (20) square feet, or one (1) square foot per linear frontage of the facility main building, whichever is less. - (c) Signs may not have any reference, through symbols or language, to cannabis, with the exception of one (1) green cross. - (d) Signs shall not be directly illuminated except during operating hours. - (e) Signs shall also comply and be approved pursuant to Chapter 8-6. - (f) A facility shall not print, publish, advertise, or disseminate in any way or by any means, other than a dedicated business Internet website accessible only through an age gate portal. - (g) A facility may provide an entry in the telephone directory with the name, location, and phone number of the facility.
+(a) A facility shall not print, publish, advertise, or disseminate in any way or by any means, other than a dedicated business Internet website accessible only through an age gate portal.

+(b) A facility may provide an entry in the telephone directory with the name, location, and phone number of the facility.
 Such directory entry may identify the business as a "cannabis facility."
-The telephone directory shall not include: pricing of products, details regarding specific cannabis products, or cannabis photography or graphics related to the cannabis plant or cannabis products. - (h) Banners, sandwich boards, flags, billboards, placards, and persons waving signs are prohibited. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)
+The telephone directory shall not include: pricing of products, details regarding specific cannabis products, or cannabis photography or graphics related to the cannabis plant or cannabis products.

+(c) Banners, sandwich boards, flags, billboards, placards, and persons waving signs are prohibited.

+(d) All signage and advertising shall comply with the state of California Business and Professions Code Sections 26150 through 26155 and any modifications or relocations of these code sections.
+In addition, any form of advertisement or signage that includes pricing of cannabis and cannabis products, details related to specific cannabis products, or photography or graphics of the cannabis plans or cannabis products is prohibited except on a dedicated business website accessible only through an age gate portal.

+Sec.
 14-53.402 Permissible delivery locations and customers.